RaulSCoelho/JavaScriptStudies/Djando-RestAPI/README.md

 upgrade pip: **python3.exe -m pip install --upgrade pip**

 # Seventh step
-create a backend folder and inside it, run the following command: **django-admin startproject {your project} .**
+create a backend folder and inside it, and run the following command: **django-admin startproject {your project} .**

 # Eighth step
 still inside the backend folder, create your first app: **python manage.py startapp {your app}**